Home page

 Marion Thain

-She began her career as a Junior Research Fellow at Cambridge University, and then worked in English departments at Russell Group universities in the U.K. as Junior Lecturer (Assistant Professor), Senior Lecturer (Associate Professor) and then Reader (Full Professor, by research), before moving to New York University as a professor of Arts and Literature in the school of the interdisciplinary global liberal arts, and as Director of Digital Humanities for NYU.
+She began her career as a Junior Research Fellow at Cambridge University, and then worked in English departments at Russell Group universities in the U.K. as Junior Lecturer (Assistant Professor), Senior Lecturer (Associate Professor) and then Reader (Full Professor, by research), before moving to New York University as a professor of Arts and Literature and becoming Director of Digital Humanities for NYU.
 She returned to the UK in 2018.

 Email: marion.thain@kcl.ac.uk